Cranberry Baseball League

 Schedule

-Section B: At a meeting called at the end of season's play by the commissioner, the commissioner and the playoff managers shall arrange for the scheduled playoff games and approve the final roster of each competing franchise.
+Section B: At a meeting called at the end of season's play by the President, the President and the playoff managers shall arrange for the scheduled playoff games of each competing franchise.

 Home Team